microbecode/Score-Milk-token/README.md

 ## Upgradable contracts

 All contracts are immutable by nature.
 However, contracts can be made upgradable so part of their functionality can be upgraded by deploying a new contract.
+This process will need to be thought through carefully as it will change the nature of infrastructure.

 # Configuration